 The 1920s slump in farm prices was a blow to Goff.
 He not only lost his own land holdings but that of his son-in-law, Clabe Wilson who was married to his oldest daughter, Leora.
 Clabe and Leora and three small children moved into the village of Stuart, where after the night marshal was killed, Clabe replaced him.

 Sherd Goff had enough money to buy the Victorian house, already furnished with antiques–a dark oak dining table and buffet with hard-to-dust carvings, a brocade sofa with wicker sides, a bedroom set with a four-poster bed.

 The two younger Goff children finished high school in Guthrie Center when they lived in Laura’s dream home.
 The old high school, torn down awhile back, was nearby.
 The youngest and seventh son, Clarence Goff, was valedictorian of the Guthrie Center Class of 1923.

 Leora (Goff) Wilson had a set of twins in 1921.
 The two older boys stayed home, but three-year-old Doris was packed off to Guthrie (on the Liza Jane train) with her grandmother to stay awhile.
-Now 96, Doris still remembers awaking to her grandmother’s low voice, the smell of coffee boiling, playing in the turreted stairway, and gazing up at the lovely stained glass.
+Even in her nineties, Doris still remembered awaking to her grandmother’s low voice, the smell of coffee boiling, playing in the turreted stairway, and gazing up at the lovely stained glass.

 Her aunts Georgia and Ruby Goff, her mother’s two younger sisters, doted on Doris, making her dresses for her out of some of their own.